 Brewing Hints: Infuse in boiling water for three to five minutes

-Characteristics: Large leaf China tea flavoured with cherry essential oil
+Characteristics: Large leaf China Tea with apple pieces and apple oil

 Serving Suggestions: Drink without milk as a refreshing afternoon or evening tea